 Nicholas Laughlin is the returning editor of Caribbean Beat, and editor of The Caribbean Review of Books (CRB) (formerly published by MEP).
 He is also one of the administrators of the contemporary arts space Alice Yard and the Bocas Lit Fest (The Trinidad & Tobago Literary Festival).
 His reviews, essays, and poems have been published in various periodicals.
 He has also edited CLR James’ Letters from London and V.S.
 Naipaul’s Between a Father and Son: Family Letters.

 Hazel Mansing handles accounts receivable at MEP.
 She has worked in the travel industry for a number of years, and served as property manager at the British High Commission before moving to MEP.
 Together with Jacqui and Joanne, she forms part of the terrific trio in the “downstairs office” at MEP.

 Marissa Rodriguez is an On-the-Job Trainee (OJT) at MEP, working in both the design and editorial departments at MEP.
-She is currently working toward her BSc in Communications at COSTAAT, and joins the rest of MEP’s design and editorial team as a raging introvert.
+She is currently working toward her BSc in Journalism at COSTAAT, and joins the rest of MEP’s design and editorial team as a raging introvert.

 Jacqueline Smith manages production and distribution at MEP, itogether with some administrative and accounting duties, after working at Neal & Massy Holdings for over 15 years.
 She is also a Music Festival-winning singer, and member of the Marionettes Chorale.
 She claims to bring some sanity and stability to MEP’s motley crew.